iej2106/fisher_dmb/README.md

 # Fisher analysis for constraining dark matter+baryon interaction in early universe.

 The purpose for this repo is to constrain cosmolocial parameters the CMB simulated in the Boltzman code CLASS.
 In particular I have been constraining the 6 LCDM parameters in addition the the early-universe dark matter-baryon scattering cross section using a modified version of CLASS.
-With the intention to forcast sensitivities of future CMB experiment by plotting upper limits for cross sections in mass ranging between 10keV - 1TeV (See: upperlimit_crossection.ipynb)
+With the intention to forcast sensitivities of future CMB experiment by plotting upper limits for cross sections in mass ranging between 10keV - 1TeV.
+See: upperlimit_crossection.ipynb

 <b>compute_fisher_dmb</b> computes the fisher matrix for a given experiment with required input of dark matter (DM) mass, velocity dependence, and relagtive bulk velocity which uses simulated cosmological observables from CLASS.